pcalouche/postgres-jsonb-testing/README.md

 ```

 It is interesting to note that overriding the H2 data urls in `application-test.properties` does NOT have any effect:
-So something like this has does not create may `jsonb` column references to `json`.
+So something like this has does not create any `jsonb` column references to `json`.

 ```properties
 spring.liquibase.url=jdbc:h2:mem:testdb;DB_CLOSE_DELAY=-1;DB_CLOSE_ON_EXIT=FALSE;INIT=CREATE TYPE IF NOT EXISTS "JSONB" AS json;
 spring.datasource.url=jdbc:h2:mem:testdb;DB_CLOSE_DELAY=-1;DB_CLOSE_ON_EXIT=FALSE;INIT=CREATE TYPE IF NOT EXISTS "JSONB" AS json;
 ````

 I'm curious if there is an explanation to this.
+My guess is other validation is done by Spring Boot before the H2 INIT
+script is run.

 - Fast